jeffgortmaker/pyblp/docs/examples.rst

 The :class:`Simulation` can be further configured with other arguments that determine how unobserved product characteristics are simulated and how marginal costs are specified.

-Since at this stage, prices and shares are all ``numpy.nan``, we still need to solve the simulation with :meth:`Simulation.solve`.
+Since at this stage, prices and shares are all zeros, we still need to solve the simulation with :meth:`Simulation.solve`.
 This method computes Bertrand-Nash prices and shares.
 Just like :meth:`Results.solve_merger`, it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to do so.

 .. ipython:: python